SupersonicBathroomRug/Sudoku_Project/README.md

 Last updated: 2021.11.30.
 00:01

 ## Features
-Solves a sudoku using a humanlike approach using constructing a proof for the solutions unicity along the way.
+Solves a sudoku using a humanlike approach, constructing a proof for the solutions unicity along the way.
 Because of this proof it is assumed that **the solution is unique**, however this assumption is not used in any of the reasoning steps and can be checked using the method `is_unique` which uses the standard dfs solving method.

 The code can be run from console on a sudoku that can be provided through
-- a link to a URL (of format `http://nine.websudoku.com/<something>`)
+- a link to a URL (accepts links of format `http://nine.websudoku.com/<something>`)
 - our console based sudoku editor with the code otherwise solving a default problem.

 This starts an interactive solver, through which detailed information can be acquired (and saved) about the current solve.
-There are options to turn of interactivity and only
+There is an option to turn off interactivity and only see the finished solution.

 The interactive solver can also fetch steps of the proof and the required information to make given deductions, statistics about the solve, export information into a text document and contains multiple options for displaying the solution and its steps.

-Another feature is *k-optimization*, which tries to minimize the `k` of the problem statements within the constraints of such a solve.
+Another feature is *k-optimization*, which tries to minimize the `k` of the problem statement within the constraints of such a solve.
 This is not particularly compatible with solving in a humanlike manner, so it does not give an optimal solution to the original problem.
-It also uses an IP solver, therefore it can be *extremely* slow in somme cases.
+It also uses an IP solver, therefore it can be *extremely* slow in some cases.

 ## Outline of how the solver works
 The solver consists of two larger nested cycles:

-At the end of each iteration of the outer cycle a number (if possible) is written into a field.
+At the end of each iteration of the outer cycle, a number (if possible) is written into a field.
 Before entering a number *all possible* deductions of the implemented types are made in the inner cycle.
-Note that these deduction can be alternate proofs to deductions made in this same iteration of the outer cycle, for instance it is possible to know that a field may not contain a 3 because of both rules 4 and 5. (which will be elaborated on later)
+These deductions can be alternate proofs to deductions made in this same iteration of the outer cycle.
+For instance it can follow from both deduction rules 4 and 5 that a field may not contain a 3. (the deduction rules will be elaborated on later)

 When no further deduction can be made, a deduction of the form *"this field must contain the number x"* is chosen and x is written in the specified field.
 If *k-optimization* is disabled, this is done at random, otherwise a close to optimal choice is made.
 At this point the program goes back to looking for deductions.

-In practice this is somewhat more complicated: for faster run speeds the program has options `greedy` and `reset-always`, which skip parts of the above outlined algorithm.
-If `reset-always` is on, then whenever a deduction if found the code starts looking for a new deduction starting from the simplest type going to the most complex instead of continuing from where it left off.
+In practice this is somewhat more complicated: for a faster run speed the program has options `greedy` and `reset-always`, which skip parts of the above outlined algorithm.
+If `reset-always` is on, then whenever a deduction is found, the code starts looking for a new deduction, starting from the simplest type going to the most complex, instead of continuing from where it left off.
 If `greedy` is activated, then whenever a deduction that fills a field is found that field is filled.
 With *k-optimization* activated this would be extremely counterproductive, so the deduction is only made if it only uses elementary deductions of type `Knowledge`.
-(This in the projects current form means that it is an instance of `IsValue`, and is one of the four most elementary deduction rules with `k<=8`).
+(This, in the projects current form means that it is an instance of `IsValue`, and is one of the four most elementary deduction rules with `k<=8`).

 ### Data structures used in the proof
 #### __Indexing__
 Rows up to down and columns are numbered left to right from 0 to 8. `(r,c)` coordinates are row and column.

-The `Sudoku` class, which is the main class of the program, contains a lot of auxiliary variables. `allowed` contains the numbers that can go in the element `j` of row `i`, with `rowpos` containing the numbers that could still go in the `j`-th field of row `i`.
-In the implementation all four of `allowed`, `rowpos`, `colpos`, `secpos` are arrays of arrays coitaining `diclen` objects, which are practically `dict`s.
+The `Sudoku` class, which is the main class of the program, contains a lot of auxiliary variables. `allowed` contains the numbers that can go in field no. `j` of row `i`. `rowpos` contains the fields where the number `j` can go in row `i`.
+In the implementation all four of `allowed`, `rowpos`, `colpos`, `secpos` are arrays of arrays containing `diclen` objects, which are practically `dict`s.
 When the value to a key is `None` this value can still go in the given field, otherwise it is an instance of `Knowledge` or `Deduction`, that explains *why* this option is not feasible.

 #### __Following Proofs__
 Deductions are stored in memory in an object-oriented manner. `Deduction`s are deductions and instances of `Knowledge` are quantums of information: thus every `Deduction` contains a `Knowledge`, which stores the inference made.
 A `Deduction` is based around the end result of a single deduction and can therefore store multiple proofs for the given deduction.
 Each proof is stored in an instance of `Consequence`.
 This contains what information (`Deduction`/`Knowledge` instances) this deduction uses and the deduction rule used, but the end result is not stored here. `Deductions` and `IsValue` type `Knowledge` instances are usually stored in one of the four aforementioned arrays in their designated positions.

 When a number is written in a field the already filled fields used, and the `Deduction`s through which they are used are handled by the `ProofStep` class and are processed in its ``__init__`` method.
-After this the class saves the important data points to do with the chain of deductions that lead to the filling of the field.
+After this, the class saves the important data points to do with the chain of deductions that lead to the filling of the field.
 An ASCI "image" of the type of graph `__init__` handles can be found at the end of this readme.

 These classes are also responsible for the pretty printing of proofs.

 ### Implemented deduction methods
-For sake of brevity area will be short for row/column/square in this section.
+For sake of brevity "area" will be short for row/column/square in this section.
 - A field can only contain a given number, since all others are already in its row, column or square
 - A number has to be in a given field of an area as it cannot go in any other fields in this area
 - If there are two fields in an area that can only contain the same two numbers, then these numbers cannot go anywhere else in this area
 - The same as the previous but with 3 instead of two
 - If there are two numbers that can only go in two fields within an area, then no other numbers can go in these fields
 - The same as the previous but with 3 instead of two
-- If a number can only go in one row/col within a square, then it has to be within this squar in the given row/col
+- If a number can only go in one row/col within a square, then it has to be within this square in the given row/col
 - If a number can only go in a given square within a row/col, then it has to go in that row/col within the given square
 - Three corners of a rectangle only have two options each: AB, AC and BC, then C cannot go in the fourth corner (ordering of corners is important, and a more general interpretation of a rectangle is also implemented, see example)
 ```